wamp-proto/wamp-proto/rfc/text/advanced/ap_transport_rawsocket.md

 ##### Serialization

-To send a WAMP message, the message is serialized according to the WAMP serializer agreed in the handshake (e.g. JSON or MsgPack).
+To send a WAMP message, the message is serialized according to the WAMP serializer agreed in the handshake (e.g. JSON or MessagePack).

 The length of the serialized messages in octets MUST NOT exceed the maximum requested by the *Peer*.